realglebivanov/hstd/README.md

 - edit a comment
 - show the encoded URL and QR code for each slot
 - track devices seen in the last 24 hours

+`subsrv` also periodically refreshes Russian CIDR data (every 2 hours) and injects it into the `cidr:ru` routing rules in generated client configs.

 ### UUID rotation